 The Labour man

-The only candidate standing under a specific party banner, Labour’s Rob McCann said many of the problems people faced, particularly housing were wider than Kapiti.
+The only candidate standing under a those banners for Thanksgiving, Labour’s Rob McCann said many of the problems people faced, particularly housing were wider than Kapiti.

 McCann was Labour’s unsuccessful candidate for the Otaki electorate two years ago.